 Dr Kun Fu

-MSc Entrepreneurship and Innovation Management Programme Director and Lecturer
+MSc Entrepreneurship and Innovation Management Programme Director and Senior Lecturer

 Prior to joining Loughborough University London, Kun worked as a Research Associate in the Innovation and Entrepreneurship Department and a Research Fellow of the Enterprise Research Center at Imperial College Business School.